BaronInTheTree/RollingDice/README.md

 # RollingDice - JavaScript

-RollingDice is a two player game with the goal to achieve a final score first.
-The final score can be customized before the start of a new game.
+RollingDice is a two player online game.
+A player wins when he achieves a final score first.
+The final score can be set before the start of the game.
 The default final score is 100.

-The players taking turns to roll two dices.
-If two dices result in the same number, the player's current score will be cleared and his round ends.
-Otherwise, the sum of two dices will be added to his current score.
+The players take turns to roll two dice.
+The sum of two dice is added to the active player's current score.
+A player can choose to continue rolling or hold.
+When a player "hold", the current score is added to his total score and his round ends.

-The player can choose to "hold": his current score will be added to the overall score and his round ends.
-When a player's overall score is greater or equal to the final score, he wins and the game ends.
+However, when two dice result in the same face, the active player's current score is cleared and his round ends.
+When a player's total score is greater or equal to the final score, he wins and the game ends.